What is the Ozark Foothills Literacy Project (OFLP)?

 How often do tutors meet with their students?

-Tutors and students are asked to meet 2 hours each week.
+Tutors and students meet 2 hours each week.
 Some meet one hour twice per week, others meet two hours once per week.

 Is a tutor expected to teach a certain length of time?